| Card Security

 Your PIN is personal to you.
 If you have any additional cardholders on your account, they will have their own PIN.
 Protect your PIN by following the tips below:

-- Please memorise your PIN.
-If you would like to change it to something more memorable, you can do so at any of our ATM machines in Sri Lanka.
-To do this, insert your card at any HSBC ATM machine, select Other Services > Other Services > Change PIN and follow the instructions.
+- Memories your PIN.
+If you would like to change it to something more memorable, you can do so at any of our ATM's in Sri Lanka.
+To do this, insert your card at any HSBC ATM, select Other Services > Other Services > Change PIN and follow the instructions.

 - When choosing your own PIN, avoid obvious or easily guessed numbers.
 Don't choose sequences such as 123456 or 111111.